go-gitea/gitea/CONTRIBUTING.md

 - **templates:** Golang templates for generating the html output.
 - **tests/e2e:** End to end tests
 - **tests/integration:** Integration tests
-- **tests/gitea-repositories-meta:** Sample repos used in integration tests.
-Adding a new repo requires editing `models/fixtures/repositories.yml` and `models/fixtures/repo_unit.yml` to match.
-- **tests/gitea-lfs-meta:** Sample LFS objects used in integration tests.
-Adding a new object requires editing `models/fixtures/lfs_meta_object.yml` to match.
 - **vendor:** External code that Gitea depends on.

 ## Documentation